joohoi/acme-dns/README.md

 ## Self-hosted

-You are encouraged to run your own acme-dns instance, because you are effectively authorizing the acme-dns server to act on your behalf in providing the answer to challengeing CA, making the instance able to request (and get issued) a TLS certificate for the domain that has CNAME pointing to it.
+You are encouraged to run your own acme-dns instance, because you are effectively authorizing the acme-dns server to act on your behalf in providing the answer to the challenging CA, making the instance able to request (and get issued) a TLS certificate for the domain that has CNAME pointing to it.

 Check out how in the INSTALL section.